 WHEN TO GO

-Peru is very rich in many varieties of things and each of these regions has its own tradition and its own gastronomy.
+Peru is very rich in many varieties of things and each of these regions has its own traditions and its own gastronomy.
 Examples of particular gastronomic dishes being as followed:

-- CAUSAS: Potato dishes come in all manner of scrumptious form in Peru, but none as well sculptured as these incredible potato salads, constructed in a rainbow of colors and stuffed full of vegetables, seafood and chicken.
+- CAUSAS: Potato dishes come in all manners of scrumptious forms in Peru, but none as well sculptured as these incredible potato salads, constructed in a rainbow of colors with vegetables, seafood or chicken.

-- CUY: The Andes most famous contribution to the world of animal protein: the guinea pig.
-It's small and flavorful, with just the right amount of fatty crispness.
-Cusco is the place to try cuy.
+- CUY: The Andes most famous contribution to the world of animal protein: the guinea pig!
+It's small and flavorful with just the right amount of fatty crispness.
+Cusco would be the perfect place to try cuy

 GETTING TO AND FROM

-From Lima Airport 'Aeropuerto Internacional de Jorge Chávez', the principal domestic destinations are Arequipa, Ayacucho, Cajamarca, Chiclayo, Cusco, Iquitos, Juliaca, Piura, Pucallpa, Puerto Maldonado, Tacna, Tarapoto, Trujillo and Tumbes.
-Peru's major international airlines are LAN Peru and Taca.
-The international departure tax is US$31 and the domestic tax is about US$6, which is now included when you purchase tickets.
+Ayacucho, Cajamarca, Chiclayo, Cusco, Iquitos, Juliaca, Piura, Pucallpa, Puerto Maldonado, Tacna, Tarapoto, Trujillo and Tumbes.
+Peru's major international airlines are LAN Peru and Taca Airlines.
+The international departure tax is $31 USD and the domestic tax is about $6 USD, which is now included when you purchase tickets.

 The routes to Machu Picchu are: